Variable Valve Timing

 The low-speed lobe provides a smooth idle and low-speed performance.
-An engine that combines VVT and VVL matches valve timing, lift, and duration through various operating conditions.
+An engine that combines VVT and VVL matches the valve timing, the lift, and duration through various operating conditions.

 The high-speed lobe opens the intake valve further (lift) and longer (duration), increasing high-speed performance.
 Alternating between two camshaft lobes for each cylinder provides a smooth idle, low-speed, high-speed performance, and lower emissions.

 Use a scanner and an ohmmeter to test the control solenoid and its circuit.
-A faulty VVT solenoid or valve could result in a rough idle or poor high-speed engine performance.
+A faulty VVT solenoid or valve could produce a rough idle or poor high-speed engine performance.
 In addition, the solenoids and actuators used to control these systems can become clogged or have electrical issues.

 Unchanged oil is a big problem.
 Today's engines have tight tolerances and use a thinner oil than older engines.
 Thick contaminated oil clogs the control valve, screen, and passages in the camshaft resulting in system failure.